-- 2.1 The Plan is a defined benefit final average earnings pension plan with contingent inflation adjustments.
+- 2.1 The Plan is a combination of a contributory defined benefit final average earnings pension plan and negotiated cost arrangements for providing contingent inflation adjustments.
 It is funded by Plan member and employer contributions.
-Benefit entitlement is based on the provisions of the JTA and the Plan Rules. - The Plan is not subject to solvency tests but is required to meet the going concern funding requirements of the PBSA as these requirements existed prior to December 31, 2019. - 2.2 The Plan Rules establish four accounts for the Plan: a Basic Account, an Inflation Adjustment Account, a Supplemental Benefits Account, and a Retirement Annuity Account. - 2.2.1 The "Basic Account" provides the non-indexed portion of the pension, based on the provisions in the JTA and the Rules. - 2.2.2 The "Inflation Adjustment Account" was established in 1982 and provides cost of living increases for retired members.
-This is not a guaranteed benefit and is subject to availability of funds in the Inflation Adjustment Account.
-The Inflation Adjustment Account is funded through a portion of ongoing contributions from employers and members, from investment income earned on its own assets, and from excess interest earnings on those assets in the Basic Account that fund the current retirees' pensions.
-The adjustments are based on the annual average increase in the Consumer Price Index ("CPI"), and to ensure the sustainability of cost-of-living protection, are subject to a cap determined by the plan actuary. - 2.2.3 The "Supplemental Benefits Account" has not been addressed by this Statement because it does not hold any investment funds. - 2.2.4 The "Retirement Annuity Account" is not addressed by this Statement as it does not hold any investment funds.
+Benefit entitlement is based on the provisions of the JTA and the Rules. - 2.2 The Plan is not subject to solvency tests but is required to meet the going concern funding requirements of the PBSA as these requirements existed prior to December 31, 2019. - 2.3 The Rules establish three accounts for the Plan: a Basic Account, an Inflation Adjustment Account and a Supplemental Benefits Account. - 2.3.1 The "Basic Account" provides the non-indexed portion of the pension and any cost-of-living adjustments that have been granted to active and retired members, based on the provisions in the JTA and the Rules. - 2.3.2 The Inflation Adjustment Account ("IAA") was established in 1982 and provides cost of living increases for retired members.
+The IAA is funded through a portion of ongoing contributions from employers and members, from investment income earned on its own assets, and from excess interest earnings in the Basic Account.
+Increases to pension payments are not guaranteed but may be provided each January 1 in accordance with the cost-of-living adjustment provisions of the Plan.
+These cost-of living adjustments are based on the increase in the Canada Consumer Price Index ("CPI") as at the previous September 30, subject to availability of funds in the IAA.
+The Board annually considers all relevant factors and its IAA funding policy to determine if a cost-of-living adjustment will be granted on pensions-in-pay. - 2.3.3 The "Supplemental Benefits Account" has not been addressed by this Statement because it does not hold any investment funds.